Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 Even though skin cancer rarely happens to kids, it’s the most common cancer in grown-ups.

-Skin cancer starts as a change on the skin, like a new big mole or a change in a mole that was already on the skin.
-Cancer cells can grow out of control and hurt the healthy cells around it.
+Skin cancer starts as a change on the skin, like a new big mole or a change in a mole already on the skin.
+Cancer cells can grow out of control and hurt the healthy cells around them.

 Wrinkles